32 Rare Animals So Unusual, You Might Not Know They Even Exist

 The Amur leopard is unique for its kind in that, instead of the savanna, it's settled in the Russian Far East.
 With particularly warm fur, and the ability to run up to 37 miles per hour, the Amur is truly a feat of nature.
 Despite a lifespan of 10 to 15 years, however, the Amur is extremely rare, with only about 84 currently being counted by the WWF.

-Hector's dolphins are not only the rarest but also the smallest, marine dolphin in the world.
+Hector's dolphins are not only the rarest but also the smallest marine dolphin in the world.
 With short, husky bodies and distinctive facial markings, these unique dolphins are found only in the waters along New Zealand's North Island.
 Current estimates place the species at around 7,000 individuals, with some subspecies having populations as small as 55.

-The Borneo Pygmy Elephant
+15. The Borneo Pygmy Elephant

-Despite their cuteness, and their status as the smallest elephants in all of Asia, the Borneo pygmy is critically endangered due to poaching and deforestation, placing their current population at approximately 1,500.
+Despite their cuteness, and their status as the smallest elephants in all of Asia, the Borneo pygmy is highly endangered due to poaching and deforestation, placing their current population at approximately 1,500.

-The Black-Spotted Cuscus
+16. The Black-Spotted Cuscus